–China’s carbon market officially starts in two days (Feb. 1)

 It’s a hard, declining cap that the climate needs, which would boost the chance of global emissions falling quickly from current levels.
 While China’s emissions have grown, on a per person basis they remain far below those in the U.S.

-The plan to cap might sound technical, but it’s some of the most important news for our climate in the past 30 years, the period when countries agreed to tackle heat-trapping gas via the United Nations to avoid global warming.
+It might sound technical, but it’s some of the most important news for our climate in the past 30 years, the period when countries agreed to tackle heat-trapping gas via the United Nations to avoid global warming.
 This also potentially pivots China from its “developing country” mindset (but for now China is sticking with its line that it’s the biggest developing nation).

 Given its population, China’s move makes it the world’s biggest climate champion (if it wasn’t before).